 Internal resources tend to address tactical issues every day, every week or every month.
 They don’t (and shouldn’t) deal with strategic questions that often.
 Organizations should revisit the strategic questions at most once every 3-5 years, or sooner, perhaps, but only if there is a major shakeup in the industry—a major regulatory shift, the entrance of a major new competitor, or a significant merger between major competitors.
 The answers to the strategic questions (like, how will be differentiate?) will affect the answers to the tactical questions (like, what trade shows should we attend?).
 So, while the strategic questions don’t come up as frequently, they will guide your tactics.
 In this sense, it is crucial to get your strategy right.

 I’ll reveal my bias right up front.
 For tactical work, you should follow your instincts to use your internal resources for tactics such as routine blog posts, social media, getting ready for a trade show, etc. It makes sense to use internal resources for tactical work; they know your organization the best and they’re used to doing this type of work, and doing it quickly.
-In contrast, my experience teaches me that external agencies, if chosen carefully, will deliver superior results for strategic questions, 99 cases out of 100.
+In contrast, my experience teaches me that external agencies, if chosen carefully (and you can find articles that vouch for the same if you check the blog),will deliver superior results for strategic questions, 99 cases out of 100.

 I know what you’re thinking: “David is a consultant, so it’s in his own best interest to recommend that organizations hire a consultant.”
 Well, it might be in my interest, but maybe not.
 You see, my goal here is not to convince you to buy from Forma.
 What I do recommend is that you split the decision into two: